-Swaddling is a practice which has been used around the world for centuries, originating as far back as 4000 b.c.
+Swaddling is a practice which has been used around the world for centuries, originating as far back as 4000 B.C.
 There are many benefits of swaddling a baby.
-It not only calms and soothes babies, but also helps babies sleep longer.
+It not only calms and soothes them, but also helps them sleep longer.
 Recent studies have found that infants are quieter, sleep more, and have lower and more stable heart rates when swaddled.
-When done correctly, swaddling is is a wonderful and safe way to help calm and comfort your baby.
+When done correctly, swaddling is a wonderful and safe way to help calm and comfort your baby.

 Transitioning from womb to world is not so simple for your new little one.
-Babyies suddenly find themselves in cold and bright world from what was once a warm, cozy environment.
-Swaddling recreates the secure and cozy feeling of the womb, making this transition from baby easier.
+Babies suddenly find themselves in a cold and bright world from what was once a warm, cozy environment.
+Swaddling recreates the secure and cozy feeling of the womb, making this transition easier.

-Touch has been proven to have neurological effects; it triggers a self-soothing response in the human brain, stabilizes our heart rate and blood pressure and lowers cortisol levels.
+Touch has been proven to have neurological effects; it triggers a self-soothing response in the human brain, stabilizes our heart rate and blood pressure, and lowers cortisol levels.
 Correspondingly, touch is fundamental for healthy infant development.
-A snug swaddles helps to mimic the soft pressure of a mother's touch, and helps baby have longer, more restful sleep with fewer disturbances.
+A snug swaddle helps to mimic the soft pressure of a mother's touch, and helps your baby have a longer, more restful sleep with fewer disturbances.

 One of the benefits of swaddling a baby is that it helps alleviate the effects of the Moro reflex.
 The Moro reflex, or startle reflex, is a normal neurological response which causes a newborn to feel as though they are free falling.
 Babies experience this all the time within the first 3 to 4 months of life.
 While the presence of the Moro reflex is an indication of a healthy infant, its effects can disturb your baby's sleep.
-The startle reflext causes baby to have involuntary movements that can easily wake them up, and swaddling helps prevent those spontaneous movements, allowing for a much more peaceful sleep.
+The startle reflex causes them to have involuntary movements that can easily wake them up.
+Swaddling helps prevent those spontaneous movements, allowing for a much more beautiful sleep.

-While swaddling baby can help maintain the optimal temperature for baby, it is important to ensure that you are using a high-quality breathable swaddle, such as the Baby K'tan Newborn Swaddle blanket to ensure that baby does not overheat.
+Swaddling your baby can help maintain the optimal temperature for them so it's important to ensure that you are using a high-quality breathable swaddle such as the Baby K'tan Newborn Swaddle, a blanket that ensures that your baby does not overheat.
 Avoid "double swaddling" or using a blanket which is too warm.
-Over-bundling with multiple layers can cause baby to overheat which can increase the risk of SIDS.
-A breathable fabric, like the 100% cotton-mesh of the Baby K'tan Newborn Baby Swaddle Wrap will help keep your baby warm and snug without the danger of overheating.
+Over-bundling with multiple layers can cause your baby to overheat which can increase the risk of SIDs.
+A breathable fabric, like the 100% cotton-mess of the Baby K'tan Newborn Baby Swaddle Wrap will help keep your baby warm and snug without the danger of overheating.

 Experts also recommend maintaining a comfortable room temperature of around 65-70 degrees Fahrenheit.
 After being swaddled, your baby's skin should feel comfortable to touch and not too warm.

-Any parent who has experienced a baby with colic will tell you that it can be on of the most difficult parenting experiences.
+Any parent who has experienced a baby with colic will tell you that it can be one of the most difficult parenting experiences.
 Some parents describe a feeling of helplessness in their inability to calm their crying baby.
-Colic is mainly thought to be the result of a developing digestive system, making it difficult for baby to digest food.
-This can cuase gas and other intense pain, leading to prolonged and inconsolable crying or fussiness in an otherwise healthy baby.
+Colic is mainly thought to be a result of a developing digesting system, making it difficult for your baby to digest food.
+This can cause gas and other intense pain, leading to prolonged and inconsolable crying or fussiness in an otherwise healthy baby.

-One of the benefits of swaddling a baby is that it can have a wonderfully soothing and therapeutic effect on a baby suffering from colic by applying light pressure to baby's belly.
-The pressure and cocoon-like feeling mimics the womb and provides relief for baby.
+One of the benefits of swaddling a baby is that it can have a wonderfully soothing therapeutic effect on a baby suffering from colic by applying light pressure to a baby's belly.
+The pressure and cocoon-like feeling mimics the womb and provides relief for your baby.

 Swaddling, when done properly, is effective and safe.
-The American Association of Pediatrics (AAP) reports that swaddling helps baby maintain the supine position during sleep (sleeping on their back).
-Research has also found that infants placed to sleep on their stomachs are at an increased risk of SIDS.
+The American Association of Pediatrics (AAP) reports that swaddling helps maintain the supine position during sleep (sleeping on their back).
+Research has also found that infants placed to sleep on their stomachs are at an increased risk of SIDs.
 Babies should therefore always be placed to sleep on their back, never on their stomach or side.
-By swaddling baby in the supine position, you help baby maintain this safe sleep position.
-For a baby who is not yet capable of rolling over on their own, the risk of SIDS diminishes.
+By swaddling baby in the supine position, you help your baby maintain this safe sleep position.
+For a baby who is not yet capable of rolling over on their own, the risk of SIDs diminishes.

-Loose blankets and bedding also pose a threat to baby's healthy by increasing the changes of suffocation.
-A baby swaddle wrap also constrains baby's arms and helps prevent baby from pulling loose bedding or clothing over their heads.
-It is also important to keep any loose bedding or clothing out of your baby’s crib and stop swaddling when baby starts to roll.
+Loose blankets and bedding also pose a threat to your baby's health by increasing the changes of suffocation.
+A baby swaddle wrap also constraints your baby's arms and helps prevent them from pulling loose bedding or clothing over their heads.
+It's also important to keep any loose bedding or clothing out of your baby's crib and stop swaddling when they start to roll.